-On February 3, National Missing Persons Day focuses the attention of the country long enough to recognize a missing person.
+On February 3rd, National Missing Persons Day focuses the country’s attention long enough to recognize a missing person.

 It might be surprising to learn that every day in the United States, approximately 2,300 people are reported missing.
-For those who make the report and wait at home for their loved one or are actively looking for them, those numbers no longer surprise them.
+However, those numbers no longer surprise anyone making the report, waiting at home for their loved one, or actively looking for them.

-When such a large part of our lives is missing it leaves a profound void.
+When such a large part of our lives goes missing, it leaves a profound void.
 It’s not a fillable space.
 Those who have experienced it, those who report 2,300 missing people per day, know.

-Everyone has a friend, mother, sibling, child, neighbor or coworker they see every day.
-No one expects to have them mysteriously and with no explanation to disappear from their lives.
-It’s a challenging thought to contemplate, which is why it’s often hard to attract the attention of those unfamiliar with the missing person to become involved.
+Everyone has a friend, mother, sibling, child, neighbor, or coworker they see every day.
+No one expects to have them mysteriously and disappear from their lives with no explanation.
+It’s a challenging thought.
+One so difficult to contemplate, it makes it hard to attract the attention of those unfamiliar with the missing person to become involved.

 We often think it won’t happen to us.
-When a person goes missing, it can be an adult as often as it is a child.
-Women disappear more than men and seniors are at risk, too.
-Health risks, natural disasters, unplanned circumstances and of course, those who are taken against their will fall into the list of statistics.
+However, when a person goes missing, it can be an adult as often as a child.
+Women disappear more than men, and seniors are at risk, too.
+Health risks, natural disasters, unplanned circumstances, and of course, those who are taken against their will fall into the list of statistics.
 They can all apply to us.

 According to the 2016 National Crime Information Center’s stastics, there were 88,040 active missing person records.

-The families of those who go missing, neighbors and friends need our support to continue the search, to keep getting the word out.
-At the same time, make a plan for your own family by taking simple steps to be educated and aware is important, too.
+The families of those who go missing need the support of neighbors and friends.
+They need our help to continue the search, to keep getting the word out.
+At the same time, make a plan for your own family.
+Make it a priority to take the simple steps to be educated and aware.